bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

 - Mostly used on x86

-- UEFI uses a mofified version of Microsoft's Portable Executable (PE) file format
+- UEFI uses a modified version of Microsoft's Portable Executable (PE) file format

 - Must be authenticated by the CPU first